jangot/archipelago-rules/.github/copilot/test-instructions.md

 - Test repositories with a test database or in-memory database.
 - Focus on testing complex queries and transactions.
 - Verify that database operations work correctly.

+### Real Service Implementation Approach

+- Use a layered approach to mocking based on test type and dependency depth:
+  - **Level 1**: Core business services - Use real implementations in both integration and E2E tests
+  - **Level 2**: Supporting services - Use real implementations in integration and E2E tests
+  - **Level 3**: Infrastructure services - Use real implementations in E2E tests, mock in integration tests
+  - **External dependencies**: Always mock in integration tests, consider mocking in E2E tests

+- In integration tests:
+  - Create a dedicated test module with real service implementations for the service under test and its immediate dependencies
+  - Only mock repositories, external APIs, and cross-boundary services
+  - Configure the test module to use the actual NestJS dependency injection system

+- In E2E tests:
+  - Use the complete application configuration with minimal overrides
+  - Only mock true external dependencies (third-party services, payment processors, etc.)
+  - Use a dedicated test database to ensure test isolation

 ```typescript
 describe('LoanRepository Integration', () => {